-It was field trip day at Camp Sol, and for that day’s adventure, students huddled over canvases in the Bauder Elementary School cafeteria and carefully followed along as a painting instructor from Pinot’s Palette showed them how to create a sandy beach scene, complete with a bright-red crab.
+It's field trip day at Camp Sol, and for the day’s adventure, students huddled over canvases in the Bauder Elementary School cafeteria and carefully followed along as a painting instructor from Pinot’s Palette showed them how to create a sandy beach scene, complete with a bright-red crab.

 Students at Camp Sol spend the summer engaging in academic activities and exciting field trips around town to help prevent summer slide.
 Camp Sol is a seven-week enrichment program that creates unique learning opportunities for students at PSD’s Title I elementary schools – schools that qualify for additional federal funding based on financial need within their community.
 The program is a collaborative effort between PSD, the Bohemian Foundation, BASE Camp, Boys & Girls Club of Larimer County, and United Way of Larimer County.